 Without doubt, the meaning of hukm (judgement) here is the law and order of man's life.
-In this ayah, the right to lay down the law has been denied to :any other than God, and this has been recognised as one of the degrees of God's essence (or of a person who has been given authority by God).
-But the Khawarij took hukm in the meaning of hukumah (government), which also contains the idea of hakamiyah (arbitration), and made their own slogan: la hukma illa li'llah - government and arbitration is Allah's alone.
-Their intention was that government (hukumah), arbitration (hakamiyah) and leadership too, just as lawgiving, was the special right of God, and that, apart from God, no-one had the right to-arbitrate among, or govern, people, just as they had no right to create laws.
+In this ayah, the right to lay down the law has been denied to any other than God, and this has been recognised as one of the degrees of God's essence (or of a person who has been given authority by took hukm in God) But the Khawarij the meaning ofhukumah (government), which also the idea contains of hakamiyah (arbitration), and made their own slogan: la hukma illa li'llah - government and arbitration is Allah's alone.
+Their intention was that government (hukumah), arbitration (hakamiyah) and leadership too, just as law-giving, was the special right of God, and that, apart from God, no-one had the right to arbitrate among, or govern, people, just as they had no right to create laws.

 Once Amir al-mu'minin was at prayer (or maybe addressing people from the minbar) when they called out and addressed him: la hukma illa li'llah, la laka wa li ashabik - O 'Ali, governing is only for God.
-It is not for you or your friends to govern or arbitrate!
+It is not for you or your friends to govern or arbitrate!.